Blog

 shutterstock_595755389-copy-980x551 shutterstock_595755389-copy-980x551

 There are multiple reasons why an employee may experience workplace stress.
-Extreme stress in the workplace, emotional distress, bullying on the job, and other similar treatments can be caused by various forms of illegal discrimination or harassment and not tolerated in the California work environment.
-An employment lawyer licensed to practice in California can help.
+Extreme stress in the workplace, emotional distress, bullying on the job, and other similar treatments can be caused by various forms of illegal discrimination or harassment and not tolerated in the San Diego work environment.
+A licensed employment lawyer in San diego can help.

 The Work Environment